proxylity/examples/multi-modal/readme.md

 # Multi-Modal HTTP and UDP Workflow

-This example demonstrates a workflow in which a browser request coordinates with UDP events using UDP Gateway along with AWS API Gateway, DynamoDB and StepFunctions.
+This example demonstrates a workflow in which a browser (HTTP) request must match a corallated UDP event to complete a high-level task.
+The esample uses UDP Gateway alongside AWS API Gateway with shared state in DynamoDB and StepFunctions providing the logic.

-1. A visitor to the API root resource is causes an execution of the `RootStateMachine` resource, with the resulting execution ID being displayed to the user (trivial rendering to HTML).
+1. A visitor to the API root resource is causes an execution of the `RootStateMachine` statemachine, and the resulting execution ID is returned to the user (trivially rendering to HTML).
-2. The statemachine runs asyncrounously (note the STANDRD type) and saves the execution ID and task token to DynamoDB, then pauses execution due to the `.waitForTaskToken` suffix on the Task `Resource`.
+2. The statemachine runs asyncrounously (note it is of the STANDRD type to make this "idle" time cost effective) to save the execution ID and task token to DynamoDB, then pauses execution (using the `.waitForTaskToken` task ARN suffix) waiting for the UDP message to complete the task.
-3. Next, using `ncat` or similar, the ID can be sent via UDP to the Listener and delivered to the `UdpStateMachine` by the Destination.
+3. Next, using `ncat` or similar, the execution ID returned from the HTTP request is sent via UDP to the Listener and delivered to the `UdpStateMachine`.
-4. The state machine which retrieves the `TaskToken` from DynamoDB.
+4. The `UdpStateMachine` state machine retrieves the `TaskToken` from DynamoDB by querying with the execution ID as the PK.
-5. Then it uses the task token to trigger the completion of the wait task and allowing the first `RootStateMachine` execution to continue.
+5. The `UdpStateMachine` "completes" the task token to trigger the continuation of the `RootStateMachine` from the Wait task, completing its execution.

-This type of flow can be found in Wi-Fi portal authentication, IoT device onboarding and other use cases.
-The basic construction here can be built on for more complex interactions and business logic.
+This type of advanced multi-modal flow can be found in matchmacking for multi-player games, Wi-Fi portal authentication, IoT device onboarding and other use cases.
+Using UDP Gateway allows using serverless architectures from end-to-end, which simplifies development and lowers operational complexity and cost.

 ## System Diagram